percona/pbm-docs/docs/reference/pbm-commands.md

 | --------------------- | ------------------------------------- |
 | `-o`, `--out=text`    | Shows the status as either plain text or a JSON object.
 Supported values: `text`, `json`|
 | `-l`, `--list-files`  | Shows the list of files being copied for snapshot-based backups |
+| `--with-collections`  | Shows the collections included in the backup.
+For logical and selective backups only.
+Available with version 2.3.0.

 ??? admonition "JSON output"